prashant-kikani/prashant-kikani.github.io/_posts/2019-9-19-happy-life.markdown

 We are inconsequential cosmic dust, bumping and milling about on a tiny blue speck.
 We imagine our own importance.
 <mark>We invent our purpose</mark> — we are nothing.

 So what?
 Should we all give up whatever we are doing as nothing matters anyway?
-Surely NO.
+Surely NO. Nihilism can sometimes make us question the meaning of life & our existence in this universe.

 This leads to the idea of <a rel="nofollow" target="_blank" href="https://www.becomingminimalist.com/what-is-minimalism/">minimalism</a>.
 We’ll discuss that in a while.